 Time Saver Tips

 For this recipe you don't have to peel the potatoes – much quicker!
 And save even more time by using cheese that's already been grated.

 Any kind of white fish or cheese can be used, so why not choose whatever’s on offer?
 Frozen fish may be cheaper than fresh.
 Any type of potatoes can be used, too – boiled, baked or mashed.
 If you don’t have natural yogurt, no worries – any plain yogurt or crème fraîche works well.
 Try to go for low-fat ones as a healthier option.

 Tips for Kids

 Little ones might prefer a milder cheese, and it’s all good to leave out the spring onions if they prefer it that way.
-It’s extra tasty served with any of their favourite vegetables – fresh, frozen or out of a can.
+It’s extra tasty served with any of their favourite vegetables – fresh, frozen or out of a tin.

 Based on a single serving of 609g (% of an adult's reference intake)

 Nutrition labels on the front of packaging